TempestAethel/Academic/Projects/Mini-Projects/Exploring Unsupervised Learning Techniques/Summarised.md

 silhouette_avg = silhouette_score(X_scaled, clusters)
 print(f'Silhouette Score: {silhouette_avg:.2f}')
 ```

-Explanation:
+- Explanation:
-Data Simulation: We simulate a dataset containing customer features.
+Data Simulation: We simulate a dataset containing customer features.\
-Data Preprocessing: Standardize the features to ensure uniformity in scaling.
+Data Preprocessing: Standardize the features to ensure uniformity in scaling.\
-Optimal Clusters: Use the Elbow Method to determine the optimal number of clusters (k).
+Optimal Clusters: Use the Elbow Method to determine the optimal number of clusters (k).\
-K-Means Clustering: Apply K-Means to segment the customers into clusters based on their similarity.
+K-Means Clustering: Apply K-Means to segment the customers into clusters based on their similarity.\
-Visualization: Plot the clusters to understand the segmentation visually.
+Visualization: Plot the clusters to understand the segmentation visually.\
 Evaluation: Calculate the Silhouette Score to evaluate the clustering quality.
-Benefits of Customer Segmentation:
+- Benefits of Customer Segmentation:\
-Targeted Marketing: Develop personalized marketing campaigns for each customer segment.
+Targeted Marketing: Develop personalized marketing campaigns for each customer segment.\
-Improved Customer Experience: Tailor products and services to meet the needs of different customer groups.
+Improved Customer Experience: Tailor products and services to meet the needs of different customer groups.\
-Increased Efficiency: Optimize resource allocation by focusing on high-value customer segments.
+Increased Efficiency: Optimize resource allocation by focusing on high-value customer segments.\
-By applying unsupervised learning techniques like K-Means clustering, businesses can gain valuable insights into their customer base, leading to more effective marketing strategies and improved customer satisfaction.
+By applying unsupervised learning techniques like K-Means clustering, businesses can gain valuable insights into their customer base,leading to more effective marketing strategies and improved customer satisfaction.